 Standing up against a wall, take a spiky ball (you could also use a tennis ball) and massage it into your bum cheek.
 Your pelvic floor and gluts are really connected and releasing the gluts can help to reduce pelvic floor tension.
 Look for a tight spot at the top of your bum cheek, this is your piriformis which runs from your lower back to the inside of your hip and is often an area of tension.

-We have a range of online and St Albans based classes (COVID restrictions permitting!) to help mums of any age with incontinence.
+We have a range of online and St Albans based classes (COVID restrictions permitting!) to help mums of any age with incontinence after childbirth.
 Get in touch for more information on our specialist Pilates classes, a great way to improve your pelvic floor health and reintroduce yourself to postnatal exercise.

 Receive a FREE pelvic floor health download when you sign up to our newsletter.